medieval-music/website/books/short_papers/Historiae_Series_Hankeln_2026.md

 ---
-title: The Series «Historiae»: A Detailed History in a Brief Study, 1993-2024 (online only)
+title: The Series «Historiae» - A Detailed History in a Brief Study, 1993-2024 (online only)
 author: Hankeln, Roman
 year: 2025
 publisher: IMM